-Instructor: Prof. Rory Waterman Cook A-129 656-0278 rory.waterman@uvm.edu @rwluddite
+Instructor: Prof. Rory Waterman Discovery W331 656-0278 rory.waterman@uvm.edu @rwluddite

-Lecture: MWF 12:00-12:50, Waterman 413
+Lecture: MWF 12:00-12:50, Waterman 427

-Office hours: M 1:00-2:00 and R noon-1:30 or feel free to make an appointment.
+Office hours: Thursdays noon-2:30 PM or feel free to make an appointment.

 - Course description: A general overview of inorganic chemistry.
 Topics include bonding, molecular structure, periodic properties, symmetry, main-group and transition-metal (including organometallic) chemistry, and bioinorganic systems. - Course objective: My goal is that students who complete this course should be able to use some basic inorganic concepts, broadly defined, to enable problem solving in other fields.
-To address that goal, one should have a basic idea about the bonding across inorganic systems, the interplay of symmetry and physical properties, transition metals, and main group elements.
-To meet that goal, we should investigate the inorganic chemistry in biological systems and applied fields like catalysis and energy conversion. - Learning outcomes: The course is broken into several parts (up to five, if all goes well-see outline below).
+To address that goal, one should have understanding of the bonding across inorganic systems, the interplay of symmetry and physical properties, transition metals, and main group elements.
+To meet that goal, we should investigate the inorganic chemistry in applied fields like catalysis and energy conversion. - Learning outcomes: The course is broken into several parts (up to five, if all goes well).
 Each section will have a set of specific objectives associated with it.
 Those documents form a roadmap for the course.
 If you understand what the content of the objectives and can perform the skills, then you are learning the course material.
 We will get to that point by using class time to review concepts and for you to do exercises and activities that reinforce those ideas and practice skills.
 That plan will work if you engage in course materials (the book, homework, or other provided materials) before or after a given class, as prescribed.